Apps, Tools & Services

 Feedbin 📱 🌐

-Feedbin is my main source of information.
-I follow all my RSS/Atom feeds, my YouTube subscriptions, Twitter tweets, Newsletters, Reddit, and news sources.
-A cool feature of Feedbin is to track changes in articles.
+Feedbin is my primary source of information.
+I follow all my RSS and Atom feeds, YouTube subscriptions, newsletters, Reddit, and news sources.
+A great feature of Feedbin is its ability to track changes in articles.
+Additionally, you can filter out YouTube Shorts using a video length filter.
+You can view stats for each RSS feed, find replacements when a website changed their feed and find dead RSS feeds.

 Reeder 📱 🖥